asmasurti/Book-Recommendation-System/README.md

 I created this project in my final year of high school as part of a culminating assignment for my computer science course.
 The software has multiple pages created using using object-oriented programming and Java Applet.

 ## Home Page
-The landing page with an option to log in or create a new user.
+The landing page with an option to log in or create a new user:

 ![Home Page](/images/homePage.PNG)